Jewelry Care

 General Guidelines:

 Wearing your jewelry while working out & doing other strenuous activities, handling chemicals, swimming (ocean, pools & hot tubs), and even showering is discouraged.
-It is best to avoid situations where chemicals are present.
+It is best to avoid situations where chemicals are present and your jewelry is submerged in water.

 Perfumes, lotions, and hair products are great for YOU, but may discolor your jewels.
-To avoid damage, your jewelry should be the last thing you put on and the first thing you take off.
+To avoid damage, your jewelry should be the last thing you put on and the first thing you take off at the end of the day.

 Keep in mind that jewelry that looks delicate, is.
 MPD uses an assortment of fossils and gemstones that require maintenance to uphold their beauty and strength.

 A pouch or soft fabric lined jewelry boxes are the best places to store your jewelry while not wearing it.
-Sleeping in your jewelry is not advised; no one enjoys untangling necklaces in the morning.
+Sleeping in your jewelry is not advised; no one enjoys untangling necklaces in the morning or weakening chain links over time.

-Opals are beautiful, organic gemstones and need special care & treatment to maintain their natural beauty and bright fire.
-Our fossils have survived for tens of thousands of years, preserving them allows you to enjoy them for a lifetime!
+We love our semi-precious gemstones and fossils!
+Opals are beautiful, organic gemstones and should be cared for properly to maintain their natural beauty and bright fire.
+Our fossils have survived for tens of thousands of years, and preserving them at home allows you to enjoy them for a lifetime!
+These along with coral, pearl (including mother of pearl), fluorite, and emeralds should all follow the “last on, first off” rule.

-Please do not use store-bought jewelry cleaners or put MPD pieces incorporating opals, fossils, pearls or 14k gold accented gemstones (where a hand carved 14k starfish, coral, moon etc. and post is epoxied into a drilled gemstone) into an ultra-sonic cleaner.
+Please do not use store-bought jewelry cleaners or put MPD pieces incorporating opals, fossils, fluorite, coral, pearl or 14k gold accented gemstones (where a hand carved 14k starfish, coral, moon etc. and post is fixed to a drilled gemstone) into an ultra-sonic cleaner.

-Steam clean your diamonds?
+Steam clean your diamonds, rubies, and sapphires?
 YES!
-Steam clean your opals, pearls, and fossils?
-NO!
+Steam clean your opals, pearls, coral, fluorite, and fossils?
+No thank you!

 Precious Metals & Diamonds:

-To keep your gold, diamonds, sapphires, and rubies sparkling, warm water with a touch of (unscented) dish soap and a gentle brushing with a soft bristled/worn tooth brush is all you need.
+To keep your gold, diamonds, sapphires, and rubies sparkling, warm water with a touch of (unscented) dish soap and a gentle brushing with a soft bristled/baby tooth brush is all you need.
 For the ultimate clean I do recommend stopping in at your local jewelry store for a steam cleaning.
-Silver polishing cloths will also do the trick for pieces with softer gemstones that do not want to soak in soapy water (like opals, fossils, emeralds, pearls).
+Polishing cloths will also do the trick for pieces with softer gemstones that do not want to soak in soapy water (like opals, fossils, coral, emeralds, pearls).

 Be aware of any components that were purposely oxidized.
 Polishing cloths and soaps may remove a blackened finish that will need to be reapplied.